Chausie: Coat colours and patterns

 Black grizzled tabbies are unique to the Chausie breed among domestic cats.
 The grizzled pattern comes from the jungle cat; it is never found in domestic cats unless they have F. chaus ancestors.
-The kittens are often born completely black, although occasionally they may have a bit of light colored fur on the chin or neck at birth.
+The kittens are often born completely black, although occasionally they may have a bit of light coloured fur on the chin or neck at birth.
 As the kittens get older, they begin to look more and more like tabbies.
 However, they are tabbies with black on black markings.
-That is, the background color is a sort of dark brownish black, and the markings, such as the mid-line stripe on the spine, are pure black.
-In addition, alternating bands of off-white appear on individual hairs in the background color.
+That is, the background colour is a sort of dark brownish black, and the markings, such as the mid-line stripe on the spine, are pure black.
+In addition, alternating bands of off-white appear on individual hairs in the background colour.
 The bands are along the middle of each hair.
-The root of each hair is mousey gray, while the tip of each hair is black.
+The root of each hair is mousey grey, while the tip of each hair is black.
 The off-white banding or "ticking" usually appears first on the neck, chin, and belly, as well as the insides of the ears.
 Later, the grizzling will often extend up the sides from belly to almost the spine.
 In the most heavily grizzled cats, the grizzling extends over the back of the neck, on the face, and even on the legs and tail.
 Usually the grizzling is complete by age 3 years.
 Grizzling does have a wide range of expression, however, and some cats never have more than a few banded hairs in the ears or in one spot on the belly, occasionally not even that.

-Adult Chausie of the black ticked tabby variety.